chris-townsend/PP4-Kitchen_Tales/README.md

 # Kitchen Tales

-Kitchen Tales is a full-stack project built in Django using Python, HTML and CSS.
-My goals are to create a functioning and responsive website that allows users to create and share recipes.
-The website will have full CRUD functionality which will give users the ability to edit and delete their own recipes.
-On each recipe page, users will be able to communicate with a comments section and the ability to like and save recipes to a favourites page.
+Kitchen Tales is a full-stack project built using Django, Python, HTML and CSS.
+The goal is to create a functional and responsive website that enables users to create and share recipes.
+The website will have full CRUD functionality, allowing users to edit and delete their own recipes.
+Each recipe page will have a comments section and options to like and save recipes to a favorites page.

-The site should be instantly recognisable following UX design principles, which meets accessibility guidelines, is easy to navigate and allows the user to find information and resources intuitively.
-The site provides role based permissions for users to interact within a central dataset while integrating Djangos built-in authentication system.
+The website follows UX design principles, is accessible and easy to navigate, allowing users to find information and resources intuitively.
+The site also provides role-based permissions for users to interact with a central dataset while integrating Django's built-in authentication system.

 ![Am i responsive](docs/features/am-i-responsive/am-i-responsive.webp)